- Home

 Email Mayor Alexander

-Dr. Alexander holds a Bachelor's degree in Political Science from Old Dominion University, a Master's degree in Diplomacy from Norwich University, and a Ph.D. in Leadership and Change from Antioch University.
+Alexander graduated from Norfolk’s Lake Taylor High School in 1985 and continued his education in Virginia’s public institutions earning an associate degree in mortuary science from John Tyler Community College, a bachelor’s degree in political science from Old Dominion University, a master's degree in diplomacy from Norwich University, and a Ph.D. in Leadership and Change from Antioch University.